GSA/CFO.gov/_resources/uniform-guidance-promising-practices.md

 </p>

 <p>
-    <strong class="dark-green-color">Kim Moreland</strong> is the Associate Vice Chancellor for Research and Sponsored Programs at the University of Wisconsin
+    <strong>Kim Moreland</strong> is the Associate Vice Chancellor for Research and Sponsored Programs at the University of Wisconsin
     (UW) &#8211; Madison.
 The <abbr title="University of Wisconsin">UW</abbr>-Madison receives over $1.0 Billion in grant and contract awards annually, and consistently ranks in the top five in research expenditures in the NSF’s Survey of R&amp;D Expenditures.
     Kim is on the Board of Directors of the Council on Governmental Relations and the Federal Demonstration Partnership.
 She is a